dotnet/AspNetCore.Docs/docs/migrating/migratingfrommvc5/migratingfrommvc5.rst

 Migrating from ASP.NET MVC 5 to ASP.NET 5 and MVC 6 requires a few steps to complete, since ASP.NET 5 introduces a number of new concepts.
 In this article you will learn how to migrate from the ASP.NET MVC 5 Starter Web Project to ASP.NET MVC 6.

 This article covers the following topics:
-	- Initial project
+	- Initial Project
-	- Create the destination solution
+	- Create the Destination Solution
-	-
+	- Migrate Basic Controllers, Views, and Static Content

 You can download the finished source from the project created in this article HERE **(TODO)**.